-ANSWER: There are three schools of interpretting Bible prophecy.
+ANSWER: There are three main methods of interpretting Bible prophecy:

 Preterism (moderate) - This view is arguably the oldest and most traditional view of Bible prophecy, dating back to the 2nd century.
 This school of thought teaches that John literally meant what he said when he wrote that the events in Revelation must shortly come to pass.
 Preterists view the prophecies of Daniel, Jesus' Olivet discourse, and Revelation in light of historical events that were fulfilled during the Old Covenant period ending in 70 AD.
 They believe the "great tribulation" occurred around 70 AD.
 The term "last days" is not a reference to the end of the world, but to the last days of the Old Covenant between God and the nation of Israel.
 Moderate preterists believe in a future, literal Second Return of Jesus followed by a Millennial period of 1,000 years.

 Historicism - This view originated in the early church but never gained much prominence until the Protestant Reformation.
 Historicism teaches that much of the prophecies of Daniel and Revelation are to be fulfilled over long ages of church history.
 A prominent aspect of Historicism is associating every evil power of Daniel or Revelation with the Papacy.
-They believe the "great tribulation" occurred over a long period of centuries during the dark ages.
-Historicism gained popularity among Protestants during the Reformation era, not so much because it was accurate, but because it allowed Protestants to identify the Papacy as an apostate system prophesied in the Bible.
-As anti-Catholic fervor dwindled, so did interest in this controversial school of thought.
+This view teaches the "great tribulation" occurred over a long period of centuries during the dark ages.
+Historicism gained popularity among Protestants during the Reformation era, not so much because it was accurate, but because it provided Protestants with ammunition to identify the Papacy as an apostate system prophesied in the Bible.
+As anti-Catholic fervor dwindled, so did interest in this controversial and convoluted school of thought.

 Futurism - Sometimes called dispensationalism, originated with a Jesuit named Francisco Ribera who, in 1590, published a commentary on Revelation in which all but the first chapters of Revelation are placed far in the future.
 This work was part of the counter-reformation to counteract the historicist attack of Martin Luther and other Protestants.
 John Nelson Darby adopted, modified and popularized the idea of futurism in the 1820s.
 C.I.
 Scofield accepted the view of Darby and reproduced it in his Scofield Bibles.
 As historicism came to be viewed as unreliable because of having so many differing variations on interpretting the same symbols, Furturism's more literalist approach gained favor among Christian denominations.
 Futurism views much of the prophecies of Daniel, Jesus' Olivet discourse, and Revelation to be yet future.
 Most futurists believe in a pre-tribulation rapture.
 The school places a lot of emphasis on the Jews as God's chosen people, and Israel as God's nation.
 They believe the "great tribulation" and the anti-Christ are yet future.